xxx3456789/my-spells-testing/README.md

 * A brain with some experience with code.

 # Setup:
+* Clone this repository (not just downloading zip)
 * Go into GameServer folder
 * Go into GameServerConsole
 * Go into bin